 Some additional measures you can take to reduce the amount of gas that hits your face/eyes might be the use of a “gas buster/diverting” charging handle such as the Griffin Armament SN-ACH or a heat resistant silicone (RTV) along the inside curve of the charging handle, an AR Gas Vent, an adjustable BCG from Bootleg or Gemtech or any combination of these.
 You may also want to consider using electrical tape to cover the gaps between the upper and lower receivers, at least on the rearward section where the upper and lower receivers meet.

 Final Thoughts About the YHM Turbo (Gen 1)

-If you are thinking about getting a suppressor that offers incredible value at a very reasonable price, you may want to consider the YHM Turbo.
-Please note that Yankee Hill Machine has since introduced the Gen 2 Turbo T2 and the smaller Turbo K which offer removable end caps and removable Phantom QD adapters.
-Unfortunately, the YHM Turbo and Turbo K are very hard to find in stock anywhere online or locally.
+If you are thinking about getting a quality suppressor that offers really good noise reduction at a very reasonable price, you may want to consider the YHM Turbo.
+In fact, people have come up to me to ask if I was shooting .300 Blackout because they were surprised how quiet my set up was.
+Please note that Yankee Hill Machine has since introduced the Gen 2 Turbo T2 and the smaller Turbo K. Unfortunately, the YHM Turbo and Turbo K are very hard to find in stock anywhere online or locally.
 So if you do find one, you may want to snag it.